backes/ccs/README.md

-CCS: Eclipse Plugin to evaluate and visualize CCS expressions
+CCS: Evaluate and visualize CCS expressions
 =============================================================

 This project was started in the context of the course "concurrent programming"